odant/conan-jscript/src/doc/api/child_process.md

    underlying descriptor (file streams do not until the `'open'` event has occurred).
-7. Positive integer: The integer value is interpreted as a file descriptor that is currently open in the parent process.
+7. Positive integer: The integer value is interpreted as a file descriptor that is open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
 Passing sockets is not supported on Windows.
 8. `null`, `undefined`: Use default value.
 For stdio fds 0, 1, and 2 (in other